The New Swine Inspection System

 This type of company self-inspection has been used in five hog slaughter plants participating in a pilot program established in 1998 called the HACCP-based Inspection Model Project (HIMP).
 A 2013 USDA Inspector General audit found that after 15 years of the pilot program’s existence, USDA could not determine whether the goals of the program were met because of inadequate oversight.

-Food & Water requested food safety performance data from the USDA under the Freedom of Information Act for the five hog HIMP plants as well as five comparably-sized hog plants operating under traditional inspection, for the period from January 1, 2012 through November 30, 2016.
+Food & Water requested food safety performance data from the USDA under the Freedom of Information Act (FOIA) for the five hog HIMP plants as well as five comparably-sized hog plants operating under traditional inspection, for the period from January 1, 2012 through November 30, 2016.

 We analyzed the regulatory violations filed over this nearly five-year period in these 10 plants and found that: